MUGK1/MUGK1/README.md

 - 👋 Hi, I’m Khaled, and to introduce myself well I have my own business that is specialized in web development called Mugendai; it is now open and we love to work with you all.
 - 👀 I’m interested in web development front-end and in the future, I will be a Full-Stack Developer :)
 - 🌱 I’m currently learning Back-End Development
-- 💞️  I’m looking to collaborate on many projects that are related to the front-end for now so I can improve myself, and you can see my repositories; it will be updated with new projects continuously
+- 💞️  I’m looking to collaborate on many projects that are related to the Front-End & Back-End for now so I can improve myself, and you can see my repositories; it will be updated with new projects continuously

 - 🧑‍💻Mugendai Website: Mugendai.io
 - 📫You can reach me by Email: Khaled@mugendai.io